dyno-might/dyno-might.github.io/_posts/2025-06-19-puzzles-results.md

 To test this, I created twelve moral puzzles and asked you to answer them.
 (As I write, 1547 of you answered.)
 Then I put those same puzzles to a set of eight frontier AI models.

 The only change I made for the AI models was adding "Here's an abstract moral question" and "Give a number", in the hope of getting concrete answers.
 For the sake of rigor or whatever, I kept all the typos and confusing wording you had to endure.
-Please no more complaints about my typos and confusing wording.
+Please no more complaints about my typos and confusing wording, I beg you.

 Here's the first batch of puzzles.